a-lebailly/nord-dotfiles/README.md

 # 🏔️ Nord Dotfiles

 This dotfiles are inspired by the [Nord Theme](https://www.nordtheme.com/), and are designed to be simple and easy to use.
-This repository include an installation script which will help you to install the configurations you want.

 ![Screenshot](./assets/repository-images/screenshot.png)